dynamic-intelligence-lab/selective_resetting/README.md

 Our selective-resetting method applies to _any_ linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or another field) computed in parallel via a prefix scan.
 This repository provides a reference implementation for only one case: non-diagonal linear recurrences over $\mathbb{R}$.
 This implementation, for PyTorch, is in a single file: [sample_implementation.py](sample_implementation.py).

 We will walk through an example to show how to use our sample implementation.
-Launch a Python interpreter (_e.g._, in a notebook), and execute the following code to compute a non-diagonal linear recurrence $S_t = A_t S_{t-1}$, $S_0 = I$, in parallel, with a prefix scan:
+Launch a Python interpreter (_e.g._, in a notebook), and execute the following code to compute a non-diagonal linear recurrence $X_t = A_t X_{t-1}$, $X_0 = I$, in parallel, with a prefix scan:

 ```python
 import torch